m-ender/stackcats/README.md

 ### Stack manipulation

 - `:`: Swap the top two elements of the current stack.
+- `8`: Swap the top and third elements of the current stack.
 - `=`: Swap the top elements of the two adjacent stacks.
 - `|`: Reverse all values on the current stack down to the first zero from the top.